 Three-dimensional Glycan Structure

-Most of the glycans do not have a well-defined three-dimensional structure in solution due to the inherent flexibility of glycosidic linkages.
+Glycans do not possess a well-defined three-dimensional structure in solution due to the inherent flexibility of glycosidic linkages.
 Crystal structures are available for many mono- and oligosaccharides.
-Some molecular modeling softwares can be used to generate approximate models of more complex glycans from these simple sugar structures.
-Full characterization of glycan conformation and dynamics in solution remains an area of active research and is usually based on experimental data from NMR spectroscopy.
+Some molecular modeling softwares can be used to generate approximate models of highly complex glycans from the simple sugar structures.
+The total characterization of glycan conformation and dynamics in solution remains an area of active research and relatively based on NMR spectroscopy result.
 The initial three-dimensional glycan structure can be built up by using some convenient tools such as carbohydrate builder, and then can be further refined by incorporating the solution NMR data such as NOEs, angular and long range distance constraints from residual dipolar couplings and paramagnetic effects measurements.